SimonGZ/jumpcut/README.md

 cargo install jumpcut
 ```

-By default, all features will be installed.

-To use JumpCut as a library, you can use:
+To use JumpCut as a library, you can specify the following in your Cargo.toml so that the command-line features are not added to your project:

-`cargo install jumpcut --no-default-features --features "lib-only"`

-Or specify the following in your Cargo.toml:

 `jumpcut = { version = "0.7", default-features = false, features = ["lib-only"] }`